 A Nonpartisan Think Tank With A Strategic Response to Violence

-The Violence Project is a nonpartisan think tank that conducts high-quality, high impact, research for public consumption.
+The Violence Project Research Center is a nonprofit, nonpartisan think tank that conducts high-quality, high impact, research for public consumption.
 We also develop and deliver education and training to share research findings and prevent violence.
 We provide media commentaries and support concerned citizens, K-12 schools, colleges and universities, workplaces, houses of worship, and other public or private clients in their strategic response to violence.

 Our co-founders, Jill, a psychologist, and James, a sociologist, have discovered that by working together, they can bridge disciplinary divides and develop both a common language for understanding violence and a holistic approach to addressing it.
 Together they have developed a new crisis intervention and de-escalation training for law enforcement that has changed the way officers think about community policing, published multiple peer-reviewed articles, co-authored over a dozen newspaper op-eds, made hundreds of media appearances, delivered TEDx talks, and co-facilitated countless community forums and practitioner trainings about violence.